c0d33rr0r/Quantum-Replacement/README.md

 It is a spy based way to excape their crimes, please become a type of way to serve them justice.

+You know who decided to artificailise Exsistance it self.

+They think they can excapse justice........